Jackiein847/Tech-Campus-2019-C-sharp/README.md

 # C# -2019
-Learn how to commit
+This code was created in 2019 when I first learned how to code.
-Learn how to commit
+It only shows how much I can improve over a given amount of time.